Building a Real-Time Flood Monitoring Dashboard for Midleton

 Challenge 3: Respecting Upstream Rate Limits

 OPW explicitly requests no more than one request per 15 minutes.
-Solution: Hard polling schedule, the poller runs exactly once per 15 minutes via node-cron, and recent requests are cached.
+Solution: hard polling schedules via node-cron, with staggered jobs and cached responses.

-The polling system in pollers/pollers.ts uses node-cron with a fixed 15-minute schedule:
+The polling system in pollers/pollers.ts uses fixed schedules:

 import cron from "node-cron"